Arkansas Message in a Bottle Mystery Solved!

 We didn’t have much to go on–just a pair of first names (one of which we couldn’t even read) and a hometown.
 As the old 8-Ball toy would say, the outlook was not good…

 But I woke up this morning to discover a message from Janie (not Jamie 🙂 ) on this blog saying that she and her husband were the couple from the note!
+The message in a bottle mystery was solved!
 It felt like Christmas morning!

 Then I saw the FOX 16 broadcast which is so cool!
 Click here to see the video!